 We extend the same model for tracking.
 We use the converged contour in the previous frame as the initialisation of the contour in the next image.
 We use histograms to model the target and background feature distributions in the RGB colour space.
-We generate the target histogram offline manually and generate the background dynamically.
-The B Spline curve lies entirely within the convex hull of its control points and we assume that the target lies mostly within the region enclosed by the spline curve.
-Computing the convex hull is computationally expensive.
+We generate the target histogram offline manually and generate the background dynamically in the following manner.
+The B Spline curve lies entirely within the convex hull of its control points and we assume that the target lies mostly within the region enclosed by the spline curve. however computing the convex hull is computationally expensive.
 We therefore find the biggest rectangular bounding box enclosing the curve and sample the image randomly outside this box.
+We can build a histogram of the whole image excluding the region inside the curve but in our work we found that about 3500 points from the image suffice for most purposes.